PsiQ/bartiq/docs/limitations.md

 # Known limitations

-On this page we'd like to list some most prominent limitations and missing features.
-Please keep in mind that bartiq is under constant development, so some of these might soon be resolved.
-We keep track of them in the [issues tab on our GitHub](https://github.com/PsiQ/bartiq/issues).
-For more detailed and most up-to-date discussion please go there.
+On this page we will list the most prominent limitations and features yet to be added.
+Bartiq is under constant development, so some of these might soon be actioned.
+For more detailed information and the most up-to-date discussion please go to the [issues tab on GitHub](https://github.com/PsiQ/bartiq/issues).